thalioo/InnovationSprintAssignment/README.md

 	"startTime"
 	"endTime"
 }}
-To retrieve the temperatures included in a fever session, we select all temperatures btween startTime and endTime.s
+To retrieve the temperatures included in a fever session, we select all temperatures btween startTime and endTime.
 *  TemperatureView View all submitted temperatures(GET)
 * ActiveSessionView View Active Session if exists(GET)
 ## Urls